Our Care Home

 Manor House Residential Care Home is the penultimate home to join our organisation and is situated in the pleasant village of Blofield, approximately seven miles east of Norwich.
 There are shops close at hand and a regular bus service into Norwich.
 Manor House stands in extensive gardens and enjoys delightful views over surrounding farmland.

-Frances has been involved within the family organisation for over 16 years, having started at our sister home – The Moorings.
+Frances has been involved within the family organisation for some 20 years.
 She has a wealth of experience in caring for elderly people with dementia, having completed her Health and Social Care NVQ level 4 and also level 4 in Leadership and Management.

 Our Facilities and Services